 Minimum Electricity Feed-In Tariffs

-From 1 July 2017, the minimum electricity feed-in tariff for households and businesses who feed power back into the electricity grid from small renewable energy sources (like solar panels) will be 11.3 cents per kilowatt hour.
-The commission released its decision on the new rate on 28 February 2017.
+The minimum electricity feed-in tariff for households and businesses who feed power back into the electricity grid from small renewable energy sources (like solar panels) is currently 11.3 cents per kilowatt hour.

 - wholesale electricity market prices